ProfessionalWiki/AutomatedValues/README.md

 ### Running tests and CI checks

-You can use the `Makefile` by running make commands in the `` directory.
+You can use the `Makefile` by running make commands in the `AutomatedValues` directory.

 * `make ci`: Run everything
 * `make test`: Run all tests